docsforadobe/illustrator-scripting-guide/docs/jsobjref/Document.md

 **Description**

-If `true`, the printer’s default screen should be used when printing this document.
+If `true`, the printer's default screen should be used when printing this document.

 **Type**